Timberfang/ModListVault/Games/bannerlord.md

 ### Quality of Life

-1. [Enable Achievement](https://steamcommunity.com/sharedfiles/filedetails/?id=2880190747) - Enable achievements with mods.
+1. [Achievement Un(bloc)ker](https://www.nexusmods.com/mountandblade2bannerlord/mods/4587) - Enable achievements with mods.
 2. [Quick Nearby Tournaments](https://steamcommunity.com/sharedfiles/filedetails/?id=2910268800) - View nearby tournaments from the city screen.
 3. [Adjustable Levelling](https://www.nexusmods.com/mountandblade2bannerlord/mods/6519) - Adjust XP gain for skills and your character as a whole.
 4. [Smith Forever and Smith Value Up](https://www.nexusmods.com/mountandblade2bannerlord/mods/4992) - Removes stamina usage for forging and lets you view the value of your item before you smith it.